10 Ways to Stay on Top of the Ever-Changing Gift Basket Landscape

 Stay on alert

-Online tools are your friend, and hopefully you’re feeding those tools with care and attention so it delivers information that educates and informs every week.
+Online tools are your friend.
+Hopefully, you’re feeding those tools with care and attention so it delivers information that educates and informs every week.
 Alert services are available to introduce new prospects, share competitive news, and highlight alternative products.
 Don’t wait another moment to subscribe to these services which deliver results through tweets and email.

 Create and offer alternatives

 Gift baskets are your foundation.
-However, clients won’t know about other items you offer unless you keep them informed by word, through a newsletter, in a blog post, or through advertisements in print or online.
-One thing you never want to happen is seeing your customer with tote bag gifts from a competitor, something you also create but never told the customer you provide.
+However, clients won’t know about other items you offer unless you keep them informed.
+This is done in person, through a newsletter, in a blog post, or through advertisements in print or online.
+One thing you never want is seeing your customer with tote bag gifts from a competitor, something you also create but never told the customer.
 That situation breaks your heart and wallet, too.
 Let clients know about everything you offer, and keep reminding them so they select you.

 Look back as well as forward

-What’s been your go-to method of gaining orders?
+What’s been your go-to method to get orders?
 Is it a method that you still count on, or has it been forgotten in exchange for something you heard or read online that works for someone else?
-New ways of capturing orders have its place, but tried-and-true methods are keepers.
-Start documenting the steps that get people to approve the sale, and don’t let those main stays be forgotten due to an untested new-and-shiny method.
+New ways of capturing orders has its place, but tried-and-true methods are keepers.
+Start documenting the steps that get people to approve the sale.
+Don’t let that foundation be forgotten due to an untested new-and-shiny method.